safeblock-dev/wr/syncgroup/README.md

-### wrgroup
+### syncgroup

-The **wrgroup** package provides an enhanced version of the standard sync.WaitGroup with additional features for managing concurrent tasks.
+The **syncgroup** package provides an enhanced version of the standard sync.WaitGroup with additional features for managing concurrent tasks.
 Key features include:

 - **Panic Handling:** Customizable panic handling mechanism to capture and handle panics that occur within goroutines.
 - **Flexible Task Submission:** Ability to submit tasks to the group and automatically manage their completion.